flutter/website/src/docs/development/ui/assets-and-images.md

 ... then `graphics/my_icon.png`, `graphics/background.png` and `graphics/dark/background.png` will be included.

 Flutter uses asset variants when choosing resolution appropriate images; see below.
-In the future, this mechanism may be extended to include variants for different locales or regions, reading directions, etc.
+In the future, this mechanism might be extended to include variants for different locales or regions, reading directions, etc.